May 2024

 Market values can fall as well as rise and this is only a snapshot in time.
 As you can see, and as anticipated, some markets in this snapshot have performed better than others, although this is not a guarantee of future performance.

-Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this spring, as we approach the beginning of the new tax year 2024/2025.
+Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this late spring.
 There are many political facets to this year, both in the UK and abroad with general elections expected both here, and certainly in America.

-Although a UK general election can be delayed to the very early start of 2025, many views are that 2024 will see us heading to the polling booths.
+Although a UK general election can be delayed to the very early start of 2025, many views are that 2024 will see us heading to the polling booths, but now perhaps in the autumn.
 What the outcome will be, only time will tell.
 However, change in its many formats is likely, irrespective of the result.
 Being ready with your overall financial planning and household budgeting is likely to be a far better position than addressing financial issues at hand later.

 Keith Churchouse FPFS